stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Border styles
-Chang the style of a border
+changing the style of a border

 **Class name**
 ```css